jlperona-teaching/ecs154a-ssii18/lab4/lab4.rst

 ~~~~~

 Both caches will take as input a filename from the command line.
+The filename will be given immediately after your program name, like so:

+    ./dmcache.out dmcache-test-20.csv

 The file specified by the filename will be a comma-separated-value (CSV) ASCII file with each line in the following 4-byte format:

 ========= ==============